 Life Membership Fees received for life membership is usually treated as capital receipt as Subscription it is of non-recurring nature & added to Capital Fund in Balance Sheet It is the amount which a NPO will receive as per will of a deceased person.
 Legacies It is shown on debit side of Receipts & Payment account.
-It should be capitalized being an item of non recurring nature & should be show capitalized being an item of non recurring nature & should be shown on the liabilities side of the Balance sheet.
+It should be capitalized being an item of non recurring nature & should be shown on the liabilities side of the Balance sheet.